OliverUv/nekobasu/README.md

 # nekobasu

-Configurable event bus that can buffer
+Configurable event bus that can buffer and reduce events!

+Don't start using it quite yet, the API will change a little.